Is it Really Fall Until You Visit Gull Meadow Farms?

 Shows run every two hours at the Porkchopville Raceway, but will be canceled if the weather is too hot for the animals.
 The pigs are rewarded with donuts for their efforts.

 5 – Take a Scenic Wagon Ride

 While many have taken the wagons to reach another spot on the farm, Gull Meadow upped their wagon game in 2021, adding a more scenic tour.
 The ride features a tour through the woods.

 Note: Wagons are handicap accessible; let the tractor drivers know and they will make sure everyone can ride.

 6 – Get Lost in the Corn Maze

 Like many local orchards, Gull Meadow Farms updates its corn maze theme annually.
-For 2022, the maze theme is Bee Kind.
+For 2023, the maze theme is First Day Shoe Fund.

 Corn Mazes at Gull Meadow Farms

-6-Acre Corn Maze (Day): Included with activities’ admission on weekends and weeknights.
+6-Acre Corn Maze: Included with activities’ admission on weekends and weeknights.
 Available for an additional fee with early weekday admission (10:00 AM – 4:00 PM, Mon – Fri).